TACC/benchpro/doc/source/010_user_guide.rst

 .. note::

-    There is no need to wait for the LAMMPS compilation job to complete, because BenchPRO is able create scheduler job dependencies between tasks as needed (i.e. the benchmark job will depend on the successful completion of the compilation job).
+    There is no need to wait for the LAMMPS compilation job to complete, BenchPRO is able create scheduler job dependencies between tasks as needed (i.e. the benchmark job will depend on the successful completion of the compilation job).
 In fact, if :code:`build_if_missing=True` in :code:`$BP_HOME/user.ini`, BenchPRO would detect that LAMMPS was not available for the current system when attempting to run a benchmark and build it automatically without us doing the steps above.
 The process to run a benchmark is similar to application compilation; a configation file is used to populate a template script.
 A benchmark run is specified with :code:`--bench / -B`.
 The benchmark identifier argument can either refer to a single benchmark or a benchmark 'suite' (i.e collection of benchmarks) defined in :code:`$BP_HOME/suites.ini`.
 Once again you can check for available benchmarks with the :code:`--avail` argument.

 If you haven't already, set :code:`dry_run=False` in :code:`$BP_HOME/user.ini` so that we don't have to overload manually overload the setting on the command line.